HEALTH REGULATIONS

 - It is recommended that passengers are up to date on routine vaccinations including diphtheria-pertussis-tetanus (DPT), measles-mumps-rubella (MMR), polio, shingles, varicella (chickenpox), and yearly flu shots.

-- A hepatitis A vaccination is recommended for passengers aged 6 months and older.
-Passengers allergic to a vaccine component or who are younger than 6 months are advised to receive a single dose of immune globulin.
+- A hepatitis A vaccination is recommended for passengers aged 1 year and older.
+Infants 6 to 11 months old should also be vaccinated (this dose does not count toward the routine 2-dose series).
+Passengers allergic to a vaccine component are advised to receive a single dose of immune globulin, which provides effective protection for up to two months.

 - A rabies vaccination is recommended only for passengers working directly with wildlife.